What are FAANG stocks and how do you trade on them?

 FAANG stocks summed up

-- With us, you can trade on FAANG stock directly, or on indices like the S&P 500 or our FAANG Index, using CFDs.
-You won’t own any shares outright but will instead take a position on FAANG stocks’ price movements
+With us, you can trade on FAANG stock directly, or on indices like the S&P 500 or our FAANG Index, using CFDs.
+You won’t own any shares outright but will instead speculate on FAANG stocks’ price movements